-- In a large bowl, cream the butter, sugars and coffee granules until light and fluffy.
-Combine flour and salt; gradually add to creamed mixture.
+- Preheat oven to 300°.
+In a large bowl, cream butter, sugars, coffee granules and salt until light and fluffy; gradually beat flour into creamed mixture.

 - On a lightly floured surface, roll dough to 1/4-in. thickness.
-Cut with floured 2-in. to 3-in. cookie cutters.
+Cut with floured 2-in. cookie cutters.
 Place 2 in. apart on ungreased baking sheets.

 Reviews for Coffee Shortbread